paulusminus/transipctl/crates/rusty-lines/README.md

 # rusty-lines

- rusty-lines is a library that abstracts the way lines are read.
-It abstract the way input is read from a tty or from a file.
+ rusty-lines is a library that abstracts the way input is read from a tty or from a file.

  It uses [rustyline](https://crates.io/crates/rustyline) for reading from tty.